Back to Portfolio

 Partial Profit Rewards

-When a garment is resold again, previous owners receive a small partial reward from future resale transactions — creating a chain-of-custody value flow.
+When a garment is resold again, previous owners receive a small partial reward from future resale transactions, which creates a chain-of-custody value flow.

 1st Owner